 The role of Saam and Taegeuk acupuncture

-Saam acupuncture, developed by a Korean Buddhist monk between 1644 and 1742, represents one of the most distinctive Korean styles.
-The approach applies five shu points according to creation and control cycles of five-element theory.
-The system selects tonification and sedation points along self-meridian and other meridians based on creation and governor relationships.
+Saam acupuncture was developed by a Korean Buddhist monk sometime between 1644 and 1742, and it's one of the most distinctive Korean approaches.
+It uses the five shu points according to the creation and control cycles of five-element theory.
+Tonification and sedation points are selected along both the affected meridian and related meridians, based on those creation and governor relationships.

-The Saam technique balances Qi within twelve meridians and five elements using points called “Shu,” located around extremities.
-These points are located near nerve bundles, allowing treatments to produce powerful and immediate results.
+What Saam is really doing is balancing Qi across the twelve meridians and five elements using points called "Shu," which sit around your extremities.
+These points happen to be near nerve bundles, which is part of why treatment can feel powerful and work quickly.

-Taegeuk acupuncture, introduced by Dr. Lee Byung-haeng in 1974, bases its approach on Sasang Constitutional Medicine.
-The system classifies patients into four constitution types: Tae-Yang (metal), So-Yang (fire), So-Eum (water), and Tae-Eum (wood).
+Taegeuk acupuncture is newer — introduced by Dr. Lee Byung-haeng in 1974 — and it's built on Sasang Constitutional Medicine.
+Patients fall into one of four constitution types: Tae-Yang (metal), So-Yang (fire), So-Eum (water), and Tae-Eum (wood).

 Core Principles Behind Korean Acupuncture